lokeshagrawal83/communityshare/.github/CONTRIBUTING.md

 Another way to make changes is to use `git` on your local computer.
-There are lots of resources online if you want to learn about git; here is [one](git).
+There are lots of resources online if you want to learn about git; here is [one][git].
 As in that guide, you'll want to create a new branch to do your development on:

 ```shell